-Each year departments and programs engage in an annual assessment of their expected learning outcomes.
-This assessment should drive development and implementation of curricula, and completing this assessment annually can support and inform Curriculum Committee reviews.
-The Student Learning Outcomes (S.L.O.) team (comprising the Associate Deans and Institutional Research staff) reviews reports and can offer feedback and resources to departments and programs.
+Each year departments and programs should engage in an annual assessment of their expected learning outcomes.
+This assessment drives development and implementation of curricula, and completing this assessment annually supports and informs Curriculum Committee reviews, particularly with regard to the report prompt.

-The Assessment Report, due by June 30 each year, is an opportunity to describe how your department or program evaluates actual student learning outcomes in relation to expected outcomes and incorporates your assessments into curriculum planning.
+Your assessment is an opportunity to explore, understand, and document how your department or program evaluates actual student learning outcomes in relation to expected outcomes and incorporates your assessments into curriculum planning.

-- List all of your department or program student learning outcomes, expressed as statements that clearly articulate what students should be able to do, achieve, demonstrate, or know upon graduation.
+- A list all of your department or program student learning outcomes, expressed as statements that clearly articulate what students should be able to do, achieve, demonstrate, or know upon graduation.

-- List the one or two expected student learning outcomes that you selected for analysis for the current academic year.
-(These were listed at the end of last year's report; should you need a copy of that report please contact the Associate Deans' Office.)
+- One or two expected student learning outcomes that you selected for analysis for the current academic year.
+(These should rotate every year, so that over several years, you have explored each outcome.)

-- Please list the most significant elements of your program and curriculum that contribute to development of student achievement of the expected learning outcome(s).
+- The most significant elements of your program and curriculum that contribute to development of student achievement of the expected learning outcome(s).

-- Please list the most significant measures (or information and processes) your program uses to understand the degree to which students achieve the expected student learning outcome(s).
+- The measures (or information and processes) your program uses to understand the degree to which students achieve the expected student learning outcome(s).

-- What has your program learned about student achievement with respect to the expected outcome(s) this year?
+- What your program has learned about student achievement with respect to the expected outcome(s).

-- Based on what you currently understand about the degree to which students achieve the selected outcome(s), please identify actions you have taken or plan to take.
+- Actions you have taken or plan to take.
 These might include:

 - Changes to an expected learning outcome(s)